 Would you look at that hummus color?
-Every time I make it, I am amazed how perfect it looks.
+Every time I make it, I am amazed at how perfect it looks.

 You already know that I love beets, and in combination with tahini, garlic, chickpeas, and lemon this makes an amazing dip.
 I will serve it even for Thanksgiving, along with some other delicious dips.
 You can prepare it a day before and refrigerate it.

 I will share more hummus recipes in upcoming weeks, so stay tuned!
 Why buy it when you can make your own, even more, delicious than a store bought.

 You can also prepare your own chickpeas just by soaking and then cooking them, but for this one, I used Organic chickpeas from the can.